Searching...

 The wiring will function as an antenna that receives the electromagnetic waves emitted by high-frequency currents and possibly causes them to malfunction.
 In the case of USB, the standard length is up to 5 meters.
 However, communication is not possible even at 2 meters when used in noisy environments.

-To prevent the trouble, ensure the wiring for remote control should not pass near high-frequency power sources.
+To prevent trouble, ensure the wiring for remote control should not pass near high-frequency power sources.

 Electric wires; Cables and Cords

-Cables and Cords are the terms that are frequently used in electrical and communication field.
-This section describes the basic difference between them.
+Cables and Cords are the terms that are frequently used in the electrical and communication field.
+This section describes the basic differences between them.

 Basic difference between cables and cords

 Cable is a group of conductors that is well insulated by covering whereas Cord is a simply isolated conductor.
-A cord is easily used and less durable and low strongth.
+A cord is easily used and less durable and low strength.

 It has only to be used in areas free of force or in stable environments like indoors.
 For wiring between common household appliances and electrical outlets, cords are mostly used.
 Cables, on the other hand, can be used in a variety of scenes and applications.